GALLERY

 120 x 120 cm

-Part of the series Painhorse.
+Part of the Painhorse series.
 This painting represents an upswing in the cycle of Fortune.

 ENQUIRE